 How to Pick Fresh Cranberries

-- Look for firm, plump berries that are bright red in color.
+- Choose firm, plump berries that are bright red.

-- Avoid any cranberries that are mushy or have dark spots.
+- Avoid any that look mushy or have dark spots.

 Storage Tips for Freshness